Virtual School previously looked after children advisor

 The inclusion plan is a good practice document, it is a partnership agreement between school, home, and any professionals.
 It allows exploration of early experiences, developmental trauma, curriculum hotspots.
 It supports with transition and allows any needs and actions to be identified.

-The pupil premium rate for 2022/23 for Children Previously Looked after is £2410 per child, per year.
-For more information see the Pupil premium: overview - GOV.UK (www.gov.uk)
+The pupil premium rate for 2023/24 is £2530 per child, per year.
+For more information see the Pupil premium: overview - GOV.UK (www.gov.uk).
+This money is paid directly to schools and is not managed by Worcestershire Virtual School.

 The DfE takes the view that many care experienced children will have experienced trauma and attachment in their early experiences.
 Many children/young people may have entered care due to abuse or neglect.
 These needs do not change overnight, and they do not stop being vulnerable just because they are in a loving home.
 Evidence shows that early life experiences can have a lasting effect emotionally, socially and academically.
 The purpose of the Pupil Premium Plus is to raise educational attainment and close the gap between previously LAC students and their peers.